gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "My fault?"
 Erileine asked, bewildered.
 "Why would it be my fault?"

 Her sister studied her face.
-"His note---he was sweet on you.
+"His note—he was sweet on you.
 Didn't you know?"
 Queçenne smiled at Erileine's bewildered look.
 "You know, for someone who's so smart, you can be pretty stupid sometimes."